 For this method, you want to use plain full fat yogurt and buttermilk.
 Both are relatively neutral in taste and help to add fat and moisture to your brownie.

 If you don’t have buttermilk, you can always opt for homemade buttermilk.
 To make one cup of buttermilk, mix one tablespoon of white vinegar with one cup of milk.

-The yogurt, buttermilk and apple cider vinegar in this recipe are all acidic ingredients.
+The yogurt, buttermilk, and apple cider vinegar in this recipe is all acidic ingredients.
 Adding baking soda which is a base, as instructed in the recipe, creates a chemical reaction that causes air bubbles to form.
 This provides the leavening your brownie needs, without the eggs.

 This recipe is best for those who are keen on the cracks, taste, and fudginess of a brownie, without the eggs or any other flavor that can be overpowering.

 Honestly, you can never go wrong with a Tasty recipe.
 They’ve worked for me every, single, time.

 The Tasty team’s vegan brownie recipe uses the classic vegan egg replacement, flax eggs.
 Simply mix two tablespoons of ground flaxseed with six tablespoons of water, setting it aside until you get a gel-like mixture.

 The water helps make your brownie moist and the natural fat in the seeds replaces that of an egg yolk.
 The best part, it tastes like nothingness.
 The recipe also calls for a teaspoon of baking powder for some additional lift.

 This recipe will make a decadent brownie and people will have no idea it’s vegan.